 Hunger in America can be fixed, and you can help!

 - If you belong to a house of worship or civic organization that houses a food pantry, please make the effort to contact them and let them know about AmpleHarvest.org.
 It is totally free to register.

 - If you know a backyard gardener blessed with the sun, soil, rain and luck to give you more produce than you and your friends or family can use, please consider sharing it with a neighborhood pantry.

-The AmpleHarvest.org campaign was created because there are well over 33,000 pantries in the United States, most of which are not well known in the community.
-Backyard gardeners with food to share can’t if they don’t know that a neighborhood food pantry even exists.
+AmpleHarvest.org was created because there are well over 33,000 pantries in the United States, most of which are not well known in the community.
+Backyard gardeners can’t share food if they don’t know that a neighborhood food pantry even exists.